You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 ## Introduction

-*Guilty Gear Strive* is a pretty popular game that has sold well on Steam, especially with a price-point of $50.
-It's a part of the cult classic fighting game series made by Daisuke Ishiwatari and is highly praised for what it has given to the fighting game community.
+*Guilty Gear Strive* is a popular game with a price-point of $50.
+It's a part of the cult classic fighting game series made by Daisuke Ishiwatari and is praised for what it has given to the fighting game community.

-Although it does get a lot of flack for being "*scrubby*", I think it makes the game accessible.
+Although it does get a lot of flack for being "*scrubby*", it makes the game accessible.
 There is a high-skill ceiling and a low-skill floor.
-The quick match system in the game also makes skill-based matchmaking bearable.
-I personally have 500+ hours on it, all on one character, so here are my thoughts after playing that much.
+The quick match system in the game makes skill-based matchmaking bearable.
+I have 500+ hours on it, all on one character, Potemkin.

 ## Player Mechanics